Ahmed-Youssef-404/React-Chat-Application/README.md

 Open the extracted folder in your terminal or command prompt (CMD).

 3. Install the Required Packages:
-Run the following command to install all the necessary dependencies: npm install
+Run the following command to install all the necessary dependencies: "npm install"

 4. Run the Application:
-Once the packages are installed, run the following command to start the application in development mode: npm run dev By default, the app will run on http://localhost:3000.
+Once the packages are installed, run the following command to start the application in development mode: "npm run dev" By default, the app will run on http://localhost:3000.